 Survivors huddle inside tents in the wasteland in the centre of the Bergen-Belsen camp, where diarist Anne Frank also died.

-Before the British troops burn the buildings to the ground, troops stand in front of a stage to fire a salvo.
+Before the British troops burn the buildings to the ground, troops stand in front a stage to fire a salvo.
 These never-before-seen images were captured by Reverend Charles Martin King Parsons, who was one of a handful of chaplains who helped liberate it.

 British troops burn the buildings to the ground.
 These never-before-seen images were captured by Reverend Charles Martin King Parsons, who was one of a handful of chaplains who helped liberate it.